2007 December » Manolo for the Home (2)

 The in-home airplane toilet

 I love the jutting sink, and you’ll never hear me saying no to extra cabinet space.
-The half-concealed toilet?
-I’m not so sure about that–it brings to mind images of airplanes and Greyhound buses.
+The hideaway toilet?
+I’m not so sure about that — it brings to mind images of airplanes and Greyhound buses.
 The bowl seems to be lost in space, like the plumber has temporarily set it down there while he prepares a more fitting spot for it in some other part of the lavatory.
-Plus, I can’t imagine it would be at all convenient when plumbing repairs are in order.
+Plus, I can’t imagine a hideaway toilet would be at all convenient when plumbing repairs are in order.

 What say you?